Kiwi-EcoNet

 Will it run through my baler?

 Kiwi EcoNet is designed to run through standard baling machinery and has been tested in baling conditions.
-The NZ launch will help gather broader feedback across more machines, contractors, and conditions.

 Why is the roll 350m?